YangJae96/Stereo_3DReconstruction/README.md

 # Stereo_3DReconstruction
 3D Reconstruction from Stereo Images.
-It Computes the disparity using PSMNet Architecture Model and then triangulate the 3D Points.
-Finally, 3D Points are lastly visualized using Open3D.
+Our code Computes the disparity using PSMNet Architecture Model and then triangulate the 3D Points.
+Finally, 3D Points are visualized using Open3D.

 PSMNet=> " https://github.com/JiaRenChang/PSMNet "